Recently I polled my readers on their top struggles with running. And today I’m answering your top questions about strength exercises.

 - A resistance band (I recommend a multi-pack with several varying strengths)

-- A medicine ball (buy a Valeo ball – they’re awesome)
+- Different medicine ball sizes (buy a Valeo ball – they’re awesome)

 - A “door gym” for pull-ups and push-ups (this is the exact model I have)